-Attitude Property Ltd (APL or "Company") owns three hotel properties which are currently leased to Attitude Hospitality Ltd (AHL) until August 2035.
-APL receives rental income from these properties which constitute its main source of revenue.
+Attitude Property Ltd ("APL" or the "Company") owns three hotel properties, Ravenala Attitude, Récif Attitude and Tropical Attitude, which are currently leased to Attitude Hospitality Ltd ("AHL") until August 2035.
+APL's main source of revenue is the rental income received from these properties.